-In addition to Installing the Java JDK, Water (or rather, the Elements compiler) also requires the Android SDK in order to build apps for the Android platform.
+In addition to Installing the Java JDK, the Elements compiler also requires the Android SDK in order to build apps for the Android platform.
 Optionally, you might also want to install Android Studio for visually designing Android user interface files.

-%APPDATA%/Android/SDK, where Water will pick it up automatically.
+~/Library/Android/sdk, where Fire will pick it up automatically.

 Installing Required SDK Packages

 After the Android SDK is installed, you will want to launch the "SDK Manager" tool and install some additional packages.
 You can run the SDK Manager via the "Tools|Java|Launch Android SDK Manager" menu item in Fire.

 You will want to select and install at least the following packages, if they are not already installed.